AninditaBasu/AninditaBasu/docs/index-quickstart.rst

 - Through the command line interface.
 See :doc:`Quick start with the ia command line tool <quick-start-cli>`.
 - With the Python package.
 See :doc:`Quick start with the Python package <quick-start-pip>`.
+- Through API sandboxes.
+See :doc:`Quick start with the APIs <quick-start-sandbox>`.

 .. toctree::
    :caption: Tutorials